Optimal synthesis into fixed XX interactions

 \section{Acknowledgements}

-We would like to extend our thanks to David Avis for assisting with \lrs~\cite{Avis,AvisFukuda}; to Jay Gambetta, for arranging the productive environment that gave rise to this work; to Isaac Lauer, for keeping us grounded in the realities of working with superconducting hardware; to Douglas Pearson, for helpful comments on a draft of this manuscript; and to Michael Mann, for providing the musical score to which this project was carried out; and to the anonymous referees, whose helpful comments significantly improved the readability of this paper.
+We would like to extend our thanks to David Avis for assisting with \lrs~\cite{Avis,AvisFukuda}; to Jay Gambetta, for arranging the productive environment that gave rise to this work; to Isaac Lauer, for keeping us grounded in the realities of working with superconducting hardware; to Douglas Pearson, for helpful comments on a draft of this manuscript; to Michael Mann, for providing the musical score to which this project was carried out; and to the anonymous referees, whose helpful comments significantly improved the readability of this paper.